Transport Points – 5 element points used differently

 The original idea was of a flow of energy from the extremities towards the centre, like that of a well or deep level of water in the hills leading to a spring, becoming a stream then a river and eventually the sea.

 The theory and use of these points continues to be discussed.
 For example, there are questions over the direction of flow of Qi along channels.
-The Yang ones flow down the body and the Yin channels flow up, yet all the channels have the same series of points which start at the extremes (finger or toe-nail) and flow inwards towards the elbow or knee, whichever is the normal direction of flow.
+The Yang ones flow down the body and the Yin channels flow up, yet all the channels have the same series of transport points which start at the extremes (finger or toe-nail) and flow inwards towards the elbow or knee, whichever is their normal direction of flow according to the Chinese ‘clock’.

 These points are more widely known also as the Five Element points, the Five Element theory being another important part of this ancient system of health.
 Five Element theory is huge and in some ways more romantic, appealing to our need for a sense of order in life, and our need to understand why people are as they are.

-Understanding the Five Transport point theory is easier if you haven’t already encountered the Five Element theory.
+Understanding the Five Transport point theory is easier if you have not already encountered the Five Element theory.
 The latter tends to make practitioners think about the points in one particular way, to do with character and movement through life.
+This makes it harder to understand how the very same acupuncture points could be understood and used another way!
+But one of the pleasures of practising Chinese medicine is its complexity and the demands it makes on the practitioner to think flexibly and often to combine different approaches for better results during a single treatment.

-We know it existed because it is mentioned so often and the Han dynasty text mentions it as source material.
+We know it did once exist because it is mentioned so often and the Han dynasty text mentions it as source material.
 Later writers commented on the ideas of earlier writers, and of course, the language changed over the years too, just as the English language has changed rapidly over the last 50 years, let alone last 2000+ years.

 So everyone, for 2000 years, has been talking about what somebody else said!